Software Quality Assurance, Quality Control, Testing — the Basics of Software Quality Management

 What Is Software Quality Assurance?

-Quality Assurance (QA) or Software Quality Assurance (SQA) is a term used to describe a systematic process of assessing the quality of software solutions and implementing ways to improve them.
-In a broader context, SQA refers to the organizational part of quality management when everyone on the team knows exactly in what order things need to be done and strictly adheres to these rules.
-This is the basis without which further testing is impossible.
+In a broader context, SQA refers to the organizational part of quality management, including quality standards and requirements.
+Everyone on the team knows exactly in what order things need to be done and strictly adheres to these rules.

 Processes Involved